 Should I Stay or Should I Go?
 Making the Decision to Go Home

-Should I stay in Madrid?
+Should I stay abroad?
 Or should I go back home?
-This has been the question on the minds of…
+This has been the question on the minds of many…

-Should I stay in Madrid?
+Should I stay abroad?
 Or should I go back home?

 This has been the question on the minds of many of my clients over the past few weeks.
 The arrival of the end of the school year signals a time for English teachers and students (who make up the majority of my client base) to decide whether they’re going to stay in Madrid or return home (or head off to some other part of the world).